Ottakringer: Products

 The most popular brand is Ottakringer Helles, a beer with an alcohol content of 5.2% and a wort of 11.8° Plato.
 Other brands are the Goldfassl special beer or Goldfassl Pils, a light, pilsner-style beer, as well as the Ottakringer Radler, which is a mixture of 50% Helles and 50% lemonade.

 Also in the range of products is the nearly alcohol-free beer, Null Komma Josef, whose brandname is an allusion to its alcohol content of under 0.5%.
 In contrast, the brewery's strongest beer (7.6% alcohol) is the Ottakringer Bock, which is only produced for special occasions (Christmas and Easter).
 The company also produces Ottakringer Dunkles, a dark beer, Ottakringer G'mischtes, a mixture of light and dark beer, Ottakringer Zwickl, an unfiltered light beer, and Ottakringer Zwickl Rot, a darker unfiltered beer brewed with melanoidin malt.

 Trivia

-The Viennese have a special expression for the canned beer, 16er-Blech (16-plate), mainly for the Ottakringer Helles.
+The Viennese have a special expression for the canned beer, 16er-Blech (16-tin sheet), mainly for the Ottakringer Helles.
 The expression, 16er-Hüs'n, is also used for both the bottled and the canned beer.
 These are references to the origin of the beer in the 16th district of Vienna and the can that contains it.
 At the beginning of 2007, the brewery took advantage of this and marketed a new kind of canned beer under the name of 16er Blech.

 Various rooms of the brewery can also be used as an event location.

 The brewery has sponsored the Austrian football champions SK Rapid Wien for many years.